nekevss/talks/rust-talk-2025-12/index.md

 But what actually is the URL class?
 ---

-The URL class is defined by WHATWG in IDL as:
+The URL class is defined by WHATWG in Web IDL as:

 ```idl
 interface URL {